aheinze/phpup/README.md

 This will:
 1. Install `phpup` to `/usr/local/bin/` for system-wide access
+2. Install the TUI as `phpui` command for global access
-2. Check if FrankenPHP is available
+3. Check if FrankenPHP is available
-3. If FrankenPHP is not found, automatically download and install it using the official installer
+4. If FrankenPHP is not found, automatically download and install it using the official installer
-4. Set up proper permissions for both tools
+5. Set up proper permissions for both tools

+After installation, you can use `phpup` and `phpui` from any directory.

 Custom FrankenPHP Builds